 In the pour-over method, coffee grounds get wet evenly.
 And this is effective in extracting the true flavor and unique notes out of your coffee beans.
 It gives you full control over the taste, water temperature, and strength.

 Alan Adler invented this manual coffeemaker.
 It comes with a cylinder chamber and plunger, including an airtight silicone seal.
-When you press the plunger through the chamber, the water and ground coffee beans are stepped inside then pushes through the filter.
+When you press the plunger through the chamber, the water, and ground coffee beans are stepped inside and then pushes through the filter.

 It offers you a higher PH than a drip coffee means less acidic.
 Brewing takes only 30 seconds and contains much lower caffeine.

 The best thing about it is you can take it anywhere you want as it comes with a lightweight and compact design.